Volodymyr Vladko

-Volodymyr Yeremchenko (Ukrainian: Володи́мир Микола́йович Єре́мченко, 8 January 1901 – 21 April 1974), better known under his pen name Volodymyr Vladko, was a Ukrainian fiction writer, journalist and theatre critic.
+Volodymyr Yeremchenko (Ukrainian: Володи́мир Микола́йович Єре́мченко, 8 January 1901 – 21 April 1974), better known under his pen name Volodymyr Vladko, was a Soviet Ukrainian fiction writer, journalist and theatre critic.
 He was a member of the Union of Soviet Writers (1934).

 Early life and education

 Volodymyr was born in Saint Petersburg, in the family of a newspaper technician and a midwife.
 He received his primary education in a real school, and later he graduated from the Voronezh Institute of Popular Education.
 He was fluent in English and Latin.
 After losing his father at the age of 15, he started working as a copyist in various print publications.

 His first publications dates to 1917, when he began working as a reporter.
 From 1917 to 1919 he worked as a feature writer for the Voronezh Commune newspaper, and from 1919 to 1921, as head of the propaganda department of Tsentropechat in Voronezh.

 Working at a newspaper in Leningrad and then in Voronezh, he signed his first publications as Vladimir Eremchenko.
 But a typographical error was made in the pages of one article: "Vlad" remained from the first word, and the ending "ko" from the second, leading him to adopt pseudonym "Vladko".

-He moved to Kharkiv in 1921, where he worked as a literary employee of the editorial office of Kharkov Proletarian newspaper, a Ukrainian-language correspondent for the newspaper For Industrialisation and executive secretary of the Radio magazine.
+He moved to Kharkov in 1921, where he worked as a literary employee of the editorial office of Kharkov Proletarian newspaper, a Ukrainian-language correspondent for the newspaper For Industrialisation and executive secretary of the Radio magazine.

-Vladko died on April 20, 1974, in Kyiv at the age of 73.
+Vladko died on April 20, 1974, in Kiev at the age of 73.
 He was buried at the Baikove Cemetery.